kpocza/LoWe/docs/mplayer.md

 1. You need to start two instances of Bash
    - The first one will run loweagent  (cd to the out folder of loweagent)
    - The second one will run the application
-2. You have to start LoWeExposer and click the ALSA button now if you plan to play music
+2. You have to start LoWeExposer in Windows

 ![whatweneed](img/mplayer/01_whatweneed.jpg "Starting needed programs")